symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         2-of-3 multisig account example

-Alice creates a :ref:`modify multisig account transaction <modify-multisig-account-transaction>` adding in a ``MultisigCosignatoryModification`` Carol as a cosignatory.
-The multisig account will become a 2-of-3, as she is not increasing the minApprovalDelta.
+1. Create a :ref:`modify multisig account transaction <modify-multisig-account-transaction>` adding Carol as a cosignatory.
+The multisig account will become a 2-of-3, since you are not increasing the ``minApprovalDelta``.

-1. Create a multisig cosignatory modification:

 .. example-code::